OECD Health Database (Canadian Segment)

 - support related analysis and research by others

-Through our Data Quality Enhancement Program, CIHI strives to ensure that the quality of the information in our data holdings is suited to its intended uses, and that data users are provided good information about data quality.
+Through our Data and Information Quality Program, CIHI strives to ensure that the quality of the information in our data holdings is suited to its intended uses, and that data users are provided good information about data quality.

 - Most recent year - 2008